thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/base/Region.md

 type Region = Prim.Types.Region
 ```

-A stateful handle to an isolated region of IC stable memory.
+A stateful handle to an isolated region of BIG stable memory.
 `Region` is a stable type and regions can be stored in stable variables.

 ## Value `new`